-Project time tracking software is designed to keep managers aware of those precious seconds that are constantly ticking away.
+Timesheet software is designed to keep managers aware of those precious seconds that are constantly ticking away.
 But before getting into the tools that help time tracking, let’s go a little deeper into the subject.

 Different Types of Time on a Project

 Time can be measured in different ways when tracking a project.
 You probably don’t want to just use one metric, but a collection of them will reveal the most accurate reading on your time usage.
 Here are a types of time that you should account for on a project.